ehsong/ehsong.github.io/_pages/research.md

 My research interests span across the following topics:

-- NGO policy and civil society
+- NGO policy and civil society in authoritarian states
+- Repression in authoritarian states
 - Consequences of political violence in new democracies
 - Media, public opinion, and foreign policy
 - Institutions in authoritarian states and authoritarian resilience